COTBC Preventing Sexual Misconduct (PSM) Practice Standards

 Date posted: May 11, 2017

-Please note that these are currently being adjusted to reflect the October 2, 2017 changes to our bylaws.
-Your patience is appreciated.
+Please note that this latest revision was adjusted to reflect the October 2, 2017 changes to our bylaws.

 Statement of Purpose

 The College is committed to the prevention of sexual misconduct.
 While most sexual misconduct is easy to identify, boundary violations that may lead to sexual misconduct may be harder to discern and can be the result of an accumulation of boundary crossings over time.
 These Practice Standards for Preventing Sexual Misconduct were developed to assist the occupational therapist to recognize and prevent boundary crossings and violations that may lead to sexual misconduct as well as appropriately respond to situations where the occupational therapist identifies potential sexual misconduct.
 The reader will note that these standards closely mirror the Practice Standards for Professional Boundaries.
 This design is intentional.
 While sexual misconduct is an example of a professional boundary issue, its significant risks and impacts warrant a separate, tailored set of standards to direct occupational therapy practice.